jbinkley60/MezzmoArtworkChecker/README.md

 -  Unzip file into an empty folder on your system
 -  Ensure you have Python installed on Windows or Linux.
 Preferably version 3.x
 -  Edit the config.text file with the location of your Mezzmo database and artwork.
-You can add an optional IMDB API Key for additional image artwork checking.
+You can add an optional TV-API Key for additional image artwork checking.
 Adjust query TMDB / IMDB query counts.
 Maximum is 1000 per run of the Mezzmo Artwork Checker.
    It is suggested to leave the query counts at 30 for the first image